-A special word of thanks goes out to Ramon and Beatrice (Fox) Lowery.
+A special word of thanks goes out to Ramon and the late Beatrice (Fox) Lowery.
 Ramon, a Nye and Yost descendant, has done a lot of research for me on the Lowery and Boes families to which he also belongs and the Fox family of his wife, Bea.
 Ramon has introduced me to many interesting people during my eight visits to Ohio between 2009-2018.
 Ramon and Bea, thanks for your friendship, for your hospitality and for everything you did for me!
 You have been the best of friends!

 |bpd||date of baptism||datum doop|